greenstick/bootstrapping-package-management-on-exacloud/README.md

 We now have updated compilers, Git, and cURL.
 We need Ruby to install Linuxbrew too, but ExaCloud has an installation that appears to work for this purpose.
 If you'd like to install your own updated version later, you can always do this using Linuxbrew and the command `brew install ruby`.

 ### Step 4
-Fourth, we need to update the build references in our `~/.bash_profile` to use the new compilers:
+We need to update the build references in our `~/.bash_profile` to use the new compilers:
 ```
 echo 'export CC="$HOME/packages/miniconda/bin/gcc"' >>~/.bash_profile
 echo 'export CXX="$HOME/packages/miniconda/bin/g++"' >>~/.bash_profile